hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion login-fields
 > :   Show the names of the credential fields needed for a login.
-This
->     is an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >